 For the most precise aspects of restorative procedures, we use electric hand-pieces.
 This results in extraordinarily precise interfaces between your tooth and your new restoration (crown, veneer, or filling).
 This will bring more comfort to you as well.
 With a more precise tool, there is less vibration and less noise.

 Drs.
-Du, Thai, Dai and Epstein choose carefully which and when radiographs are taken.
+Du, Thai, Dai, Epstein and Cho choose carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.